-The Cartwright Lab is based in the Center for Evolutionary Medicine and Informatics in the Biodesign Institute at Arizona State University (Tempe, Arizona USA).
+The Cartwright Lab is based in the Human and Comparative Genomics Laboratory in the Biodesign Institute at Arizona State University (Tempe, Arizona USA).
 Our research focuses on various topics in the field of computational evolutionary genetics.
 We develop methods and software to analyze large genomic datasets and “big data”.

 The majority of our research is related to the detection and analysis of mutations and variation from next-generation sequencing.
 We are species-neutral and work on taxa across the tree of life.
 Recent work involves humans, cancer, bonobos, ciliates, maize, Plasmodium, Leishmania, E. coli, archaea, Solanaceae, strawberries, and Anolis.

 Members of the Cartwright Lab come from diverse academic backgrounds.
 We are biologists, statisticians, mathematicians, engineers, and computer scientists.
 We are professors, research scientists, postdocs, graduate students, and undergraduate students.

 If you are interested in joining the lab, contact me.

 The ciliate Tetrahymena thermophila is a single-celled protozoan with two nuclei.
 One nucleus, the macronucleus is transcriptionally active and manages the daily activities of the organism.
 The other nucleus, the micronucleus, is inactive but is used to produce daughter cells and regenerate macronuclei during sexual reproduction.

 In a NIH-funded collaboration with the Zufall and Azevedo labs at the University of Houston, we are studying patterns and phenotypic effects of mutations.
 Tetrahymena is a nearly perfect system for this research since we can force it to divide asexually which means that mutations that arise on the micronucleus are not expressed or subject to selection.